 Younger children are entertained by the things you least expect- helping the safari guides wash the car, visiting the aquarium in Cape Town, or digging holes in the beach on the Garden Route.
 Monkeyland and Birds of Eden are always great hits with children, and we have to confess, we rather enjoy them as adults too.

 Teenagers are at the perfect age to really soak up a safari- be it learning about the wildlife or getting to grips with camera skills- though we’ve found that most teens are considerably more adept with a camera phone than we will ever be.
 Top tip- teach them to use a pair of binos as a zoom for their phone- we bet they won’t have seen THAT one before.
 For something more active than sitting in a vehicle, ziplining and Tsitsikamma canopy tours are a big hit on the Garden Route, and there’re a huge number of places that offer mountain-biking, horse-riding, even fishing and sand-boarding in and around the Western Cape.
 For older teens (and we’d stress this is one probably better for older teens) the Apartheid Museum in Johannesburg is a fascinating, and sobering, introduction to the darker moments of South African history.

+Not sure which options would suit your family?
 We’ve got a huge list of lodges, activities and family friendly ideas up our sleeves, so for personal recommendations, just